alperturkyilmaz/loadbalancer/README.md

 # Load Balancer (LB)

 A Load Balancer for distributing incoming requests to a list of registered providers.
+Load Balancer can be configured with the following policies:

 **Invocation Policies:**
 * _RandomInvocationPolicy:_ The Provider that is going to process the message is being selected randomly.